-- In May 2016, the Environmental Protection Agency established a lifetime Drinking Water Health Advisory (HA) level of 70 parts-per-trillion (0.07 μg/L) for combined PFOA and PFOS. - The Navy's priority continues to be eliminating exposure to PFOA/PFOS above health advisory levels in drinking water. - Any health concerns should be addressed with your health professional.
+- In May 2016, the Environmental Protection Agency established a lifetime Drinking Water Health Advisory (HA) level of 70 ppt (0.07 μg/L) for combined PFOA and PFOS. - In January 2023, PADEP set MCLs for PFOA at 14 ppt and PFOS at 18 ppt. - The Navy's priority continues to be eliminating exposure to PFOA/PFOS above health advisory levels in drinking water. - Any health concerns should be addressed with your health professional.
 Health information weblinks are provided at the end of this presentation.